WestGrid/visualizeThis/menu/humanities.md

     print(j, p)
 ```

-print all unique subjects, predicates, objects:
+or print all unique subjects, predicates, objects

 ```python
 subjects = set(g.subjects())
 for s in subjects:
     print(s)

 predicates = set(g.predicates())
 for p in predicates:
     print(p)

 objects = set(g.objects())
 for o in objects:
     print(o)
 ```

-and so on.
+and then further filter these data with Python.
+The 13 triples completely describe all data objects and
+their connections in the file, so that one could use this information for plotting or reconstructing the
+original RDF.
+Note that the source RDF file takes much less space then the resulting triples.

 ### Competition data